The Ritual Killer: Production

 In August 2021, it was reported that George Gallo would direct the action thriller film Muti.
 The screenplay was written by Bob Bowersox, Jennifer Lemmon, Francesco Cinquemani, Giorgia Iannone, Luca Giliberto, and Ferdinando Dell'Omo, based on a story by Joe Lemmon, Cinquemani and Iannone.
 Cole Hauser, Morgan Freeman, Peter Stormare, and Vernon Davis were announced as part of the cast.
 Filming began that same month in Jackson, Mississippi, with Murielle Hilaire and Julie Lott joining the cast.

 Additional filming took place in Rome, Italy.
+The film's opening foot chase, along the Spanish Steps, was shot on the night of October 21, right after a scene (filmed in Viale Adamo Mickievicz) featuring actor Brian Kurlander, that ended up being cut from the final film.

 Release

 In September 2021, Redbox Entertainment acquired distribution rights to the film in the United States and Canada.
 In February 2023, the film's trailer was released, revealing its new title, The Ritual Killer.
 It was released by Screen Media in theaters, on demand and as a DVD and Blu-Ray Redbox exclusive on March 10, 2023.